sylvielsstfr/AtmEmulator/README.md

             betas = [-1] # Angtrom exponent (one per component)

+            # compute the transmission
             transm = emul.GetAllTransparencies(WL,am,pwv0,oz0,ncomp=ncomp, taus=taus, betas=betas, flagAerosols=True)

             transm is the array of  the atmospheric transmission (one element per wavelength element)

-   for more details, refer to the notebooks.
+   for more details, refer to the [notebooks](docs/notebooks/intro_notebook.ipynb).

    It is also possible to use this emulator for other sites like CTIO, Mauna Kea, Observatoire de Haute Provence, Pic du Midi, Sea Level.

+### More advanced usage

+An avanced version based on Jax for autodifferentiation is implemented